 In the end, the appropriate approach to compliance depends on many factors, including the product developer’s risk tolerance, its ability to identify OSS in its products, and other factors.
 If mitigating risk is important to a product developer, it can determine its baseline risk profile by confirming the composition of its code.
 For example, some developers routinely audit their own code before product launch, and others scan code acquired during a license-in transaction as a matter of policy.
 In the end, absent a quality source control mechanism, and contract management system capable of generating an accurate third-party component report, scanning the code may be the only option.
 Trust-but-Verify includes getting the appropriate warranties and indemnities up front, but also verifying what’s in the code, and verifying compliance with licenses, before shipping the product or service.

 When your client is unsure of the composition of its product codebase, an analysis of the software using a code scanning service may be a critical step in OSS compliance and risk mitigation.
 Once the developer has determined the composition of its codebase, either from a scan or from an internally generated report, the next phase of OSS license compliance is just as important.
 After understanding the composition of the code, a skilled open source legal professional should determine if all the components are licensed under compatible licenses that permit the intended use, or whether some components need to be replaced by substitutes with compatible licensing.
 Once the compatibility of the code has been confirmed, the expert should compile the necessary attributions or other requirements of the licenses, and determine how best to comply with any source code distribution requirements.
 Shipping a product or service offering without complying with applicable conditions, such as providing the proper documentation or source code on distribution, can lead to litigation, even if the components are licensed under compatible OSS licenses.

 Take the next step toward establishing a complete profile of your codebase.
-Schedule a consult with Black Duck’s audit experts.
+Schedule a consult with the experts in the Black Duck Audits group.